DC Internship Countdown

 You will attend the internship Fair, where you can meet with organizations (50-100).
 In addition, you also work with your MFP professor and staff to develop search criteria and strategies to secure placement.

 You can obtain a placement in a variety of fields.
 In the past, students have had placements with Congressional Offices, lobbyists, nonprofits, veterinarian offices, art companies, research institutions, and businesses.
-The type of job responsibilities completed varies from position to position.
+The job responsibilities vary from position to position.

 After securing an internship, you and your supervisor will create and sign an Experiential Learning Form (ELF), which guarantees that 85% of job responsibilities will be substantial (meaning it should not only be coffee runs or making copies).
 While these tasks may sometimes occur, your overall experience should provide insight into a particular field.